gombrii/aoc/README.md

 ```

 ### Cache
 Aoc uses the OS's default caching location to store data.
 When aoc runs a puzzle it generates a binary under the hood which is stored in cache for performance reasons.
-That's why consecutive runs of the same puzzle tend to get quicker.
+That's why the first couple of runs of a puzzle tend to be slower.
 The cache also stores results and execution times for each puzzle and keeps track of which puzzles are locked.
+Configuration data such as your session token is also stored here.
 Clearing the cache removes every trace of it from your computer and resets aoc's memory.

 ## Author's notes
 ### Feature additions
-- The application is done and fully featured.
+- Most planned changes are related to code hygiene, among which are:
+  - Refactoring the layout of the app's internals to enable better testing and simpler flows
+  - Switching over to the stdlib flag package for user input
 - _Any feedback_ is welcome, both in terms of bugs or opinions on features or utilities.
-- I might add a couple of utilities in the shared library:
-  - for parsing input
-  - for rendering
-  - iterators